Bureau of Land Management, Interior

 Start Supplemental Information

-The ASDP Supplemental EIS analyzes an application by ConocoPhillips, Alaska, Inc. (CPAI) for issuance of a right-of-way grant and related authorizations to construct, operate, and maintain a drill site, access road, pipelines, and ancillary facilities to support development of petroleum resources at the Greater Mooses Tooth Unit #1 (GMT1) drill site within the National Petroleum Reserve in Alaska (NPR-A).
-The BLM manages the surface and subsurface at the proposed drill site and a majority of the proposed infield road and pipeline route is on BLM-managed lands.
-The GMT1 drill site would access subsurface minerals of the Arctic Slope Regional Corporation and the BLM.
-The proposed GMT1 site is approximately 14 miles west of the CPAI-operated Alpine Central Processing Facility (CD-1).
-The proposed drill site would be operated and maintained by Alpine staff and supported using CD-1 infrastructure.
+The GMT2 Supplemental EIS analyzes an application from ConocoPhillips Alaska, Inc. (ConocoPhillips).
+The application is for a permit to drill and related authorizations to construct, operate, and maintain a drill site, access road, pipelines, and ancillary facilities on federally managed land to support development of petroleum resources at the GMT2 drill site.
+BLM Alaska manages the surface and subsurface at the drill site and at the proposed infield road and pipeline route.
+ConocoPhillips may also develop subsurface resources owned by the Arctic Slope Regional Corporation, and may occupy surface lands owned by the Kuukpik Corporation.

-The Supplemental EIS will result in a ROD that will approve, deny, or approve with modification, CPAI's application, as well as incorporate any additional mitigation measures that may be relevant.
-The Draft Supplemental EIS, published in February 2014, did not identify a Preferred Alternative, because the BLM did not have one at that time.
-The Final Supplemental EIS identifies Alternative B as the BLM's Preferred Alternative.
-The Final Supplemental EIS also includes Alternative D-2, which was not analyzed as a separate alternative in the Draft Supplemental EIS—but is qualitatively within the spectrum of alternatives considered—and analyzes impacts of a seasonal (winter-only) drilling program at GMT1.
+The Supplemental EIS will result in a Record of Decision (ROD) that will approve, deny, or approve with modification, ConocoPhillips' application, as well as incorporate any additional mitigation measures that may be appropriate.
+The Draft Supplemental EIS, published in March 2018, identified Alternative A, the Proponent's Proposal, as the BLM's preferred alternative.
+The Final Supplemental EIS also identifies Alternative A as BLM's Preferred Alternative.

 End Supplemental Information